imJenny-666/python-final-project/README.md

 # python-final-project
-A pop exam for the first year of Hogwarts .Answer the question to get a special printing!
+A pop exam for the first year of Hogwarts.Answer the question to get a special printing!